osdrv/staticme/README.md

 ### Options:

   * -f, --path:   path to be served in, current if omitted
   * -p, --port:   port to bind, 8080 by default
   * -h, --host:   host to start up, 0.0.0.0 by default
+  * -i, --index:  index file name, index.html by default

 ### Starting up